 – Have you read the US Trustee’s Bankruptcy Information Sheet?
 And do you have any questions about the sheet?
 (Here is a link to the sheet https://www.justice.gov/ust/bankruptcy-information-sheet-0)

 – Did you discuss with your attorney the different chapters of bankruptcy, and did you decide that the chapter you filed was in your best interest?
-And you are aware you could have filed a different chapter?
+And you are aware you could have filed under a different chapter?

 – Did you discuss the effects your petition might have on your credit history?